 1) High Transaction Costs

-Beginners often overlook the various Arbitrage Trading’s transaction costs, such as broker fees, commissions, and taxes.
-These costs can quickly perform the potential profit addition, reduction, and elimination, especially if there is a small price difference between markets.
+Beginners often overlook the various Arbitrage Trading’s transaction costs, such as commissions, broker fees and taxes.
+These costs can quickly affect the potential profit addition, reduction, and elimination, especially if there is a small price difference between markets.
 Moreover, it’s important to account for all these costs before making profitable trades

 2) Potential Model Risk

 Using information that is not accurate can significantly impact trading decisions.
-Market conditions, prices of assets, quick economic factor changing, and relying on old Data can lead to poor judgment and missed opportunities.
-Beginners need access to data in real-time and the ability to make quick, informed decisions for Arbitrage Trading success.
+Market conditions, prices of assets, quick economic factors changing, and relying on old data can lead to poor judgment and missed opportunities.
+Beginners need access to data in real-time and the ability to make fast, informed decisions for Arbitrage Trading success.

 3) Liquidity Risk